Franchisee breaks restrictive covenant

 The court’s decision

 The judge agreed with us.
-The restrictive covenant’s fundamental purpose was to prevent Restaurant Ltd competing in the territory.
+The fundamental purpose of the restrictive covenant was to prevent the former franchisee competing in our client’s territory.
 This enabled our client to protect its goodwill.

 The judge allowed the injunction.
-This stopped Restaurant Ltd operating a fast-food business in the territory for the remainder of the 6 months.
-Restaurant Ltd had agreed this provision when signing our client’s franchise agreement.
+This then stopped the new fast-food business operating in the territory for the remainder of the 6 months.
+All franchisees agreed this provision when signing our client’s franchise agreement.

-To build a successful business, franchisors must enforce their rights and control their franchising network.
+To build a successful franchise, franchisors must enforce their rights and control their franchising network.

 Franchise disputes arise during and after the agreement.
 Drafting the franchise agreement to cover every eventuality is key.

-What if franchisees do not perform as expected.
-Partially we avoid this risk by planning at the outset.
+We avoid the risk of franchisees failing to perform as expected by planning at the outset.
 If a franchisee’s performance cannot be improved, we’re skilled in resolving franchise disputes.
 We also extract you from franchise agreements, with minimal exposure, and enforce your rights.